radareorg/radare2-book/book_cover/COUSTOMIZE.md

 # Print on demand Radare2 Book Cover

-This repository contains a cover design for the Radare2 book.
+This folder contains a cover design for the Radare2 book.

 ## Cover Details